 Traditionally, city water suppliers have relied solely on chlorine for water disinfection.
 When chlorine is added to water, it initiates a process called oxidation.
 The chlorine forms a weak acid (called hypochlorous acid) that has a neutral electrical charge.
 This acid then penetrates the cell walls of bacteria and eliminates the bacteria.
 Chlorine was first used as a disinfectant in the United States in 1908 in Jersey City.
 When public health officials realized that waterborne illnesses like cholera, dysentery, and typhoid were virtually wiped out, they realized the necessity of disinfecting public water supplies.
 In fact, Life magazine cited the chlorination of water as one of the most significant health advancements of the century.

-Why are chloramines used in water?
+Why are chloramines added to water?

 Unfortunately, chloramines come with many disadvantages.
 Though they help keep the public safe from ingesting illness-causing bacteria and protozoa, they are notorious irritants with corrosive properties.